 Google WiFi also uses the same type of band and node steering technology, so everything works automatically and you won’t have to worry when roaming the house (it will feel like one large network), but be aware that all the radio bands will have the same SSID and passkey.
 In addition to all these, both the Google WiFI and the Deco M5 take advantage of the (now common) BeamForming technology, so the signal will focus solely towards all the compatible devices, instead of blasting everywhere and hope for it to reach your clients.

 In order to see which of these two WiFi systems has the best wireless performance, first, I took a TP-Link Deco M5 unit and connected it to an Internet source.
-Next, I added a laptop with an Intel 8265 2×2 MU-MIMO wireless adapter (server), as well as a Desktop PC equipped with a 4×4 MU-MIMO WiFi adapter (PCE-AC88) and measured the throughput around the house.
+Next, I added a laptop with an Intel 8265 2×2 MU-MIMO wireless adapter (server), as well as a Desktop PC equipped with a 4×4 MU-MIMO WiFi adapter (PCE-AC88) and measured the throughput around the house – the server device will be connected to the main Deco M5 unit via an Ethernet cable.
 So, on the 5GHz radio band, at 5 feet, from the client to the server, I measured an average of 632 Mbps, while at 30 feet, the speed decreased to 328 Mbps.
 From the server to the client, I got an average of 350 Mbps at 5 feet, while at 30 feet, I measured an average of and 274 Mbps.
 Next, I added the second node to the network (at about 30 feet away from the main router) and proceeded with the test: at 5 feet, from the client to the server, I measured and average of 241 Mbps and, after increasing the distance to no more than 30 feet, I measured an average of 136 Mbps (at 15 feet, I saw an increase to 268 Mbps).

 From the server to the client, I measured an average of 176 Mbps at 5 feet and, at 30 feet, I got 112 Mbps.
 Lastly, I added the third node (also at about 30-35 feet from the main unit, but with a thick wall in between them) and, this time, at 5 feet, I measured an average of 233 Mbps, while at 30 feet, the speed went down to no more than 115 Mbps.
 From the server to the client, I measured around 135 Mbps at 5 feet and an average of 88 Mbps at 30 feet.
 For the next step, I took one Google WiFi unit and connected it to the cable modem and, once again, I added the wireless client (on the 5GHz radio): from the client to the server, at 5 feet, I measured an average of 694 Mbps, while, at 30 feet, the speed decreased to 309 Mbps.
 From the server to the client, at 5 feet, I measured around 270 Mbps and, at 30 feet, I got 173 Mbps.